rhazzed/fapping/README.md

 - The fap team

-(P.S. "fap" came from the first tool we wrote - "FlightAware Profiler".
-Don't project your issues onto it... ;)
+(P.S. "fap" came from the first tool we wrote - "Flight Aware Performance".
+Don't project your issues onto us... ;)

 ###################################################################
 EMAIL CHAIN DESCRIBING THE TOOLS AND THEIR USE FOLLOWS